-The transaction logs backup is performed in the following way:
+The transaction log backup is performed in the following way:

 - Veeam Backup & Replication launches the parent backup job by schedule.

-- The parent backup job creates an image-level backup of a Microsoft SQL Server VM and stores it on backup repository.
+- The parent backup job creates an image-level backup of a Microsoft SQL Server VM and stores it in a backup repository.

 - A new session of the transaction log backup starts.
-Veeam Backup & Replication accesses the VM (directly or via the guest interaction proxy) and installs the runtime components for guest processing, database information collection and transaction log handing on the VM guest OS.
+Veeam Backup & Replication accesses the VM (directly or through the guest interaction proxy) and installs the runtime components for guest processing, database information collection and transaction log handling on the VM guest OS.